 Although not a recognised medical condition, ‘man flu’ occurs when a man experiences flu-like symptoms of variable severity.
 Those immune from man flu – predominantly women, but also men of strong constitution – often cast doubt on the condition’s validity.
 The ‘doubters’ claim Man Flu is merely an exaggerated common cold or entirely psychosomatic.

 What is man flu?

-Depending on your outlook (and possibly gender), Man Flu is either a vicious and debilitating attack on the immune system or a figment of the sufferer’s imagination.
+Depending on your outlook (and possibly gender), man flu is either a vicious and debilitating attack on the immune system or a figment of the sufferer’s imagination.
 Man flu symptoms are similar to those of common flu.
-They can include:

 - High temperature

 However, man flu can involve additional symptoms such as loud complaining by the sufferer, a need for constant attention (preferably of the mollycoddling variety), and continual relapses over an extended time period when faced with unwanted tasks.

 The oestrogen advantage?